dantaeyoung/sculpture-garden/content/projects/softsurplus.md

 publish: true

 ---
-soft surplus is a space for learning from each other by being near each other. soft surplus is a community, a space, a place.
+ soft surplus is a community, a space, a place.

 <div class="formal">Started by Dan Taeyoung, Austin Wade Smith, Melanie Hoff.